-Usually by a cup of coffee, while checking my mails — even I know I shouldn’t.
+Usually by a cup of coffee, while checking my mails — even if I know I shouldn’t.
 After a shower I am ready to answer mails, think of concepts and plan the day.

-— WUNDER is the german word for miracle and that’s what the publication is all about.
+— WUNDER is the German word for miracle and that’s what the publication is all about.
 I see humans as miracles.

 You are very often on the road.
 Which are your essentials on your trips?
 Do you got any travel advice?

 The more you travel, the more you know what to carry with you on a trip.
 Check the weather for sure, so you can make sure you got the right clothing with you.
 But honestly I always end up with some t-shirts, shirts, a nice pair of trousers, jeans and probably a relaxed pullover.
 Beauty wise I end up having all my products in small sizes.
 An oil, scrub and face water and I am good to go.
 And as you never know how much you are going to sleep, a pair of sunglasses is a must have.